mikeNIN/flask-jira-templates/README.md

 2. integration with Active Directory:
   1. displaying interesting user's attributes (also as separate feature)
   2. required values are copied to template form
-3. securing against jira unavailability:
+3. securing against jira unavailability: (feature not yet present)
   1. saving ready to create ticket in database
   2. info to user when they can be processed
-4. securing against changes in JIRA project:
+4. securing against changes in JIRA project: (feature not yet present)
-  1.
+  1. synchronize saved jira templates against jira
+  2. compare and update default templates (if possible)
+  3. compare and update users templates (if possible)
+  4. inform users about it

 This is still work in progress, and as for today creating templates and tickets works.